-There are many devices, such as the Roku, that let you stream TV from a variety of sources.
+Many devices, such as the Roku and Amazon Fire TV Stick, let you stream TV from a variety of sources.
 However, like Netflix and Hulu, available content is limited.
 Such devices are ideal for viewers who just watch a few TV series and On Demand movies.

 Cable service providers use a coaxial cable connection and a cable box, while satellite TV providers use a satellite dish to send the TV signal.
 With a satellite dish installed, satellite TV is available to most homes nationwide.
 Cable, on the other hand, is only available to homes connected to a cable network and may not be available in rural areas.

 Availability for TV companies varies nationwide.
 Satellite TV companies are the most widely available, followed by cable, fiber optic and IPTV.
 Call to hear about available TV service providers and plans in your area.

 4K TV, also called “Ultra-HD”, is a picture resolution with 3840 x 2160 pixels, roughly four times the 1920 x 1080 you get with HD resolution.
 The result is a sharper image, but you need a 4K TV and a service that offers 4K programming to experience it.